- Medicines optimisation is designed to ensure that medication is safe and beneficial to people living with dementia.

 This evidence theme on medicines optimisation is a summary of one of the key topics identified by a scoping review of dementia research.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

 We found six systematic reviews that assessed the impact of medicines optimisation for people living with dementia.
 Overall, the evidence surrounding medicines optimisation was very mixed.
 Some studies report benefits for certain outcomes, but other studies found little to no effect.
 Currently, it is unclear whether medicines optimisation interventions have any impact on: